 The GDPR, enacted on 25 May 2018, enforces rigorous privacy standards for any entity handling EU residents’ data across healthcare, fintech, e-commerce, and technology sectors.
 Noticeably, key provisions include Data Protection Impact Assessments (DPIAs), consent management, and obligatory breach notifications within 72 hours.

-Here’s the most common entry points for errors:
+Here are the most common entry points for errors:

 • Activation Date: May 25, 2018